 To Autumn

-Henry Baxter & James Soderholm
+Henry Baxter & Dr. Soderholm

 Let us speak of death, poetry, and transfiguration.
 Today in Hyde Park I showed you an oak leaf in its death throes, flaming into beauty one last time.
 I gave you a botanical explanation about why leaves turn color in Autumn—sometimes I still prefer the American “Fall,” partly for its biblical and Miltonic associations...